Progenics2025/askevo_UI_v2/PRODUCTION_FIXES.md

     - Ask "what is the purpose of chromatin?" -> Should be ACCEPTED.
     - Ask "how to bake a cake?" -> Should be REJECTED.
 10. **Welcome UI:** Click "New Chat".
 You should see the large Welcome UI with the disclaimer.
 Send a message.
 The Welcome UI should disappear.
+11. **Settings:** Open Settings.
+You should NOT see "API Configuration", "Ollama URL", or "Genomics API URL".